isar/hive/README.md

 final moves = box['danceMoves'] ?? 'waggle';
 ```

-> 🐝 Worker bees are the only bees most people ever see flying around outside the hive.
+> Bee fact: Worker bees are the only bees most people ever see flying around outside the hive.
 They're female, and their roles are to forage for food, build and protect the hive, and more.

 ### 🧹 Deleting Data